 V.C.
-Program Evaluation and Improvement V.C.1.
+FIGUIAIII EVAIUALIOII AIIU IIIIDIOVEIIIEI V.C.
+Program Evaluation and Improvemen -- ------ -----------------------------------

+V.C.1.
 The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process.
-(Core) V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one resident.
-(Core) V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) acting as an advisor to the program director, through program oversight; (Core) V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them; (Core) V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, (Core) V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims.
 (Core)

+V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one resident.
+(Core)

+V.C.1.b).(1) acting as an advisor to the program director, through program oversight; (Core)

+V.C.1.b).(2) review of the program's self-determined goals and progress toward meeting them; (Core)

+V.C.1.b).(3) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, ^(Core)

+V.C.1.b).(4) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims. ^(Core)